What is full coverage car insurance?

 Nationally, based on the most recent Auto Insurance Database Report from the National Association of Insurance Commissioners (NAIC), full coverage auto insurance costs $100.30 per month or $1,203 annually, on average.

-The average full coverage auto insurance costs also vary widely by state and company.
+The full coverage on average cost of auto insurance also vary widely by state and company.

 Compare the average monthly and annual full coverage auto insurance rates by state in the table below.